GENDER, THE LAW AND HUMAN RIGHTS

 Go to Moodle page

-The module “gender and the law” provides an introduction to gender and feminist legal theories.
-It will explore some complex legal issues, including equal pay and equality in the workplace; the law surrounding consent and sexual offences; the role of gender norms in the criminal courts and resilient stereotypes in the work of the judiciary; gender-based violence against women (with specific regard to the Istanbul Convention), including ICT-facilitated violence (cyber stalking, hate speech, revenge porn); women’s right to health and reproductive rights.
+The module “gender, the law and humanrights” provides an overview of gender equality in Europe, from its historical roots to today’s achievements and challenges.
+Starting from a more general framework, which will investigate feminism worldwide and the United Nations’ response, it will then delve into the legal, political, economic and social dimensions of gender equality in the European context, both in the European Union and in wider Europe.
+It will explore some complex legal issues, including equal pay and equality in the workplace; the law surrounding consent and sexual offences; the role of gender norms in the courts and resilient stereotypes in the work of the international legislator and the judiciary; gender-based violence against women (with specific regard to the Istanbul Convention), including ICT-facilitated violence (cyber stalking, hate speech, revenge porn); women’s right to health and reproductive rights.
 It will also reflect on the patriarchal structure of legal systems and of international law more specifically.
 It will explore the evolution of gender equality within the European Union and the Council of Europe.
 It will emphasise the general incapacity of courts to incorporate a gender, intersectional, trauma-sensitive approach, in their legal arguments, constrained by the wording of the legal texts.

 Previous knowledge of law is welcomed but not strictly required.